agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 {% capture file_dir %}/files/chatgpt{% endcapture %}

-Large language models (LLMs) like [ChatGPT][chatgpt], [Bing Chat][bing], and [Bard][lambda] have gained tremendous popularity in recent months as they begin to astound users with their abilities.
+Large language models (LLMs) like [ChatGPT][chatgpt], [Bing Chat][bing], and [Bard][lambda] have gained tremendous popularity in recent months.
 It feels like a pivotal moment in the technology's growth as it becomes increasingly integrated into people's workflows.
-Despite the excitement, some people are already dismissing the technology after they tried it and received nonsensical responses to their questions.
-However, I find LLMs to be incredibly valuable tools, _if_ you know when to use them.
+But despite the excitement, some people are already dismissing the technology after they asked it questions and received nonsensical responses.
+I think they are mistaken.
+LLMs are incredibly valuable tools, _if_ you know when to use them.

 [chatgpt]: https://en.wikipedia.org/wiki/ChatGPT
 [bing]: https://en.wikipedia.org/wiki/GPT-4#Microsoft_Bing